A guide for first-time visitors to gay bathhouses

 - Bathhouse basics: What a bathhouse is, how it works, and what you’ll see inside

-- Field guide to your first visit: A step-by-step walkthrough of your first time
+- Field guide to your first visit: A step-by-step walkthrough of your first visit

 - Cruising in a bathhouse: How to signal interest and connect